chartgerink/2015ori-2/data/excerpts-transcripts.md

 the empirical data set that I download from the internet and the same applies to the covariance structure.

+# z26

+> widespread.
+And, I think I have a very simple – because I have never done data fabrication and I felt really uncomfortable doing it to be honest.
+So, I didn’t

+---

+> P: Well, it was quite random.
+So, I just thought, perhaps someone could have a higher than average reaction time, then I sort of made the standard deviation smaller.
+Some who may did the other way around where I had higher standard deviations so to make it seem like not consistent, like everyone is different.
+For example.
+Does that make sense?

+---

+> read like – I didn’t want to spend more than 30 minutes or so.
+Of course, you could spend more time, but then I didn’t want to.
+Knowing me I would just go and dig into the literature and it would take too much time.
+And then I really felt very uncomfortable doing it. [?] this data fabrication really influenced me how I could fabricate data.

+---

+> P: Oh, yeah, I did it completely myself.
+So, basically, like I said, I spread it out over two days.
+Once I got bored on the first day with coming up with numbers – it was sometimes very hard to come up with numbers all in one go – I went

+---

+> I: And did you repeatedly fabricate data until you were satisfied with the results?

+> P: No. Because as long as I saw that I supported the hypothesis and it was in the right direction, then I didn’t want to go on – typing too much of the data.
+I felt very uncomfortable.
+If I had to do it again, it would be torture to me.

+---

+> P: It was – for me, it was.
+I wouldn’t say torture but it was really difficult.
+I didn’t know how to approach it.
+I mean the only way I could think is looking at other papers.
+I mean I didn’t think of looking at data or fabricated data because this isn’t an area I am very familiar with and yeah, so then it was very difficult for me to come up with the data.

 ---

 >